-As more elections will take place across the planet in different countries we will learn that the tactics used to bend the democracy in the US will be reused and applied in even less elegant ways, especially in non-english speaking languages.
+As more elections will take place across the planet in different countries we will learn that the tactics used to bend the democracy in the US will be reused and applied in even less elegant ways, especially in non-English speaking languages.
 Diminishing the overall trust in the system and the democratic process of electing leadership.

-Regulators and policymakers will eventually understand that in order to enforce regulation effectively on dynamic technological systems there is a need for a live technological system with AI inside on the regulator side.
+Regulators and policymakers will eventually understand that to enforce regulation effectively on dynamic technological systems there is a need for a live technological system with AI inside on the regulator side.
 Humans can not cope with the speed of changes in products and the after effect approach of reacting to incidents when the damage is already done will not be sufficient anymore.

 2018 was the year of multitude authentication ideas and schemes coming in different flavors and 2019 will be another year of natural selection for the non-applicable ideas.
 Authentication will stay an open issue and may stay like that for a long time due to the dynamic nature of systems and interfaces.
-Having said that, many people really had enough with text passwords and 2fa.
+Having said that, many people had enough text passwords and 2fa.

 The Year of Supply Chain Attacks

-2018 was the year where supply chain attacks were successfully tested by attackers as a an approach and 2019 will be the year it will be taken into full scale.
-IT outsourcing will be a soft spot as their access and control over customers systems can provide a great launchpad to companies’ assets.
+2018 was the year where supply chain attacks were successfully tested by attackers as an approach and 2019 will be the year it will be taken into full scale.
+IT outsourcing will be a soft spot as their access and control over customer systems can provide a great launchpad to companies’ assets.

 Let’s see how it plays out.